Pro–Republic of China sentiment: United States

 Frank Kellogg was the Secretary of State (1925–1929) and he followed the advice of Nelson Johnson, the new chief of the Division of Far Eastern Affairs.
 They favored [Republic of] China and protected it from threats from [Empire of] Japan.
 The key to Chinese sovereignty in foreign policy was to gain control of tariff rates, which Western powers had set at a low 5%, and to end the extra territoriality by which Britain and the others controlled Shanghai and other treaty ports.
 Kellogg and Johnson successfully negotiated tariff reform with China, thereby giving enhanced status to the Kuomintang and helping get rid of the unequal treaties.
 China was reunified by a single government, led by the Kuomintang (KMT) in 1928.
 With American help China achieved some of its diplomatic goals in 1928–1931.

 Douglas MacArthur served as commander of the United Nations forces during the Korean War from July 8, 1950, to April 11, 1951.
 MacArthur advocated for a more aggressive military strategy to support the ROC, which had retreated to Taiwan under Chiang Kai-shek.
 When People's Liberation Army intervened in the Korean War, he devised a plan to use the Republic of China Armed Forces based in Taiwan to attack the mainland occupied by the People's Republic of China.
 However, this plan was not realized due to opposition from President Harry S. Truman.

+American neoconservatives have a stance closer to pro–"Republic of China" than pro-"Taiwan"; they place more emphasis on democratization and pro-Westernization in mainland China than on Taiwan independence based on self-determination.
+"Blue Team" as a political term refers to a group of politicians and journalists involved in the belief that the People's Republic of China is a security and political threat to the United States and democracies, and is ideologically related to neoconservatism; blue is also the symbolic color of the Republic of China and the Kuomintang.